 – 10th year birthday celebrations were had!

-– We became one of the first community sports clubs in Scotland to sign up to the SAMH Charter for Physical Activity and Sport.
+– We became one of the first community sports club in Scotland to sign up to the SAMH Charter for Physical Activity and Sport.

 – Name change vote from Auld Reekie Roller Girls to Auld Reekie Roller Derby!